tonyler/MadBet/README.md

 # 🧪 MadBet - Osmosis Betting Platform

-A Discord betting bot with web interface and tx on the Osmosis blockchain.
+A Discord betting bot with web interface and transactions on the Osmosis blockchain.
 Create, manage, and participate in decentralized betting pools with OSMO and LAB tokens.

 **🌐 WebApp:** [madbet.xyz](https://madbet.xyz)